jnui/firestore-search/README.md

 This fork has changed the generation of the indexing array to be optimized for 4 word fields.
 The reason for 4 words is that I have a field that typically has 4 words , and it is the field I want to search.

+the only file I have changed in this fork is /public/keywordGenerator.js

 ## Install